Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Limits of lozenges and canonical bands

 be the band associated with $C_{2i-1} \cup C_{2i}$.
 Let $B$ be the union of $B_i, 0 \leq i \leq 2j$.

 Notice that in this case $\zeta, \mu$ are asymptotic in the negative direction and the directions of the flow lines $\zeta, \mu$ agree.
 Just as in Lemma \ref{band1}, the $\ell_t$ vary continuously.
 For $0 < t < 1$ different $\ell_t$ are asymptotic to each other in both directions.
 This is because the ideal points are either the negative ideal points of $V \cap E_t$ or the negative ideal point of $\wlu(\zeta) \cap E_t$.
 Hence for different $t$ the corresponding rays of $\ell_t$ are asymptotic to each other.
 The proof that $B$ is closed is easier in this case since there are no other stable leaves in the limit of $E_t, \ t \rightarrow 1$ which are between $V$ and $\wlu(\mu)$, which is the situation dealt with in Lemma \ref{band1}.
+A similar description holds when the lozenge in the block is neither the initial nor the final element of the block.

-\begin{remark} In the case of an unstable adjacent block, the canonical band can have two possibilities: Let $C_i, 0 \leq i \leq 2j$ be the elements of the block.
+\begin{remark} In the case of an unstable adjacent block, the band associated to the block can have two possibilities: Let $C_i, 0 \leq i \leq 2j$ be the elements of the block.

-- If there are only lozenges in the block then the canonical band has $2j + 1$ subbands, one for each longenge $C_i$.
+- If there are only lozenges in the block then the band has $2j + 1$ subbands, one for each lozenge $C_i$.
+In this case the lozenges are periodic, so the subbands are lifts of elementary Birkhoff annuli.
+One can push the tangencies of the union of the Birkhoff annuli with the intermediate corners, producing a single Birkhoff annulus which is not elementary.
+This is well known and used in the theory of pseudo-Anosov flows.
+However notice two facts: \ i) the induced ``pushed" band will not intersect all leaves of $\wls$ in geodesics, only the outermost ones, \ ii) the pushed band is not unique given the chain of lozenges.
+Both of these properties are crucial for us in the ensuing analysis.

-- If there is one lozenge and $2j$ elements which are $(1,3)$ ideal quadrilaterals, then the canonical band has $j + 1$ subbands, one for the lozenge, and one for each pair of adjacent $(1,3)$ quadrilaterals. \end{remark}
+- If there is one lozenge and $2j$ elements which are $(1,3)$ ideal quadrilaterals, then the band has $j + 1$ subbands, one for the lozenge, and one for each pair of adjacent $(1,3)$ quadrilaterals. \end{remark}

 .1in

 {\bf {The bounded distance property.}}